Vider06/V0rtex-Plugin-Official/POLICY.md

 ### Banned Plugins

-Maintained in the private repository [V0rtex-Banned-Plugins](https://github.com/Vider06/V0rtex-Banned-Plugins), accessible only to the D.V.V.
+Maintained in the private repository [V0rtex-Banned-Plugins](https://github.com/Vider06/V0rtex-Banned-Plugins), accessible only to the S.E.A.
 V0RTEX checks against it at every startup.

 ---